francofor/Naxos/README.md

 * calculateXY: calculates X=g^H1(eskA,skA)
 * calculateKa: calculates the key for user A
 * calculateKb: calculates the key for user B

+Replace the above mentioned Keccak functions with the

 ## Example